In brief

 There is no job in any sector or at any level that isn’t done better with relational literacy.
 The value we ascribe to professional relationships, and the attention we pay to them in the training of leaders at all levels, is woefully inadequate.
 The work we do to build an Academy for relational leadership will aim to change this.
 Addressing the leadership challenges in the workforce today isn’t enough.
 To get ahead of the curve we think we need to be working with the next generation of leaders.
 The Academy will support them to develop the mindsets, processes and leadership to seize the opportunity to realign around a world that is built for and around good relationships.

 Over the next five years we will weave together all that we surface and learn about the need for and application of relationship-centred practice in an evolving ‘pattern library’ which will act as a wayfinder and implementable guide for practitioners across the field.
 The pattern library will be developed collaboratively, will be available free of charge, and will form content for the academy, through which we will take 5 different cohorts.
-Each cohort will be made up of future leaders who share a set of interests and priorities, e.g. a cohort aspiring MPs, a cohort of medical students etc and all will be supported to become enablers, champions, and leaders of relationship-centred practice.
+Each cohort will be made up of future leaders who share a set of interests and priorities, (e.g. a cohort of aspiring MPs, a cohort of medical students etc.) and all will be supported to become enablers, champions, and leaders of relationship-centred practice.
 And to make progress in the here and now, we will collaborate with others in the field to pilot a tiered consultancy package suitable for different sized organisations and services ready to centre relationships now.

 A new green shoot for The Relationships Project